-All of the GftWTM materials are available in physical media (hardback, paperback) or PDF format.
-Before you place your order, consider the following to stretch your homeschool budget:
+All of the GftWTM materials are available in physical media (hardback for some, paperback for others) or PDF format.
+Before you place your order, consider the following:

-Some parents are comfortable teaching from a laptop or tablet.
-For these parents, the Core Instructor Text in PDF format can save you some money--it costs less and there is no shipping fee, and delivery is nearly immediate.
+- If you are comfortable teaching from a tablet or laptop, the Core Instructor Text in PDF format can save you some money; it has a lower price than the printed text, there is no shipping fee, and delivery is nearly immediate.
 The same can be true for the Answer Key.
-You will have to decide whether it is more economical for you to print the Student Workbooks or order the paperbacks and have them shipped; the students will write on most of the pages.

 Can I see a sample of the curriculum?